imasimali/BlockFunding/README.md

 BlockFunding : Crowdfunding Platform Powered by Ethereum Blockchain

-The Platform is live on Sepolia Test Network and available to use at : [blockfunding.vercel.app](https://blockfunding.vercel.app/)
+The Platform is live on Goerli Test Network and available to use at : [blockfunding.site](https://blockfunding.site/)

 ## Problem Statement and Necessity